Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 It reduces the time and cost of maintaining on-premises hardware and provides a unified cloud computing environment where AI, data, services, and applications can work together.

+## What is Microsoft Entra?

+Microsoft Entra is a family of identity and network access products that helps organizations implement a Zero Trust security strategy.
+Use Microsoft Entra to verify identities, validate access conditions, check permissions, encrypt connection channels, and monitor for compromise across your environment.

+## What is Microsoft Entra ID?

+Microsoft Entra ID is the foundational product of Microsoft Entra.
+It's a cloud-based identity and access management service that provides authentication, policy enforcement, and protection for users, devices, apps, and resources.
+Every new Microsoft Entra directory includes an initial domain name, like contoso.onmicrosoft.com.
+You can also add your organization's custom domain names.

 ## What is an Azure Account?
 An Azure Account is the sign-in identity, typically a Microsoft Entra ID account.
 It is the identity used to access and manage Azure resources.